addrummond/lingpaper.cls/README.markdown

 * `[handout]` Narrow asymmetric margins for 2x2 printing.
 * `[nosectionperiods]` By default there is a period after the section number in section headings.
 This option removes it.
 * `[endnotes]` Endnotes instead of footnotes (notes are still specified using the `footnote` command).
 You may specify position of endnotes using `\theendnotes`.
+* `[marginnotes]` Margin notes instead of footnotes (notes are still specified using the `footnote` command).
+This works only if the `[handout]` option is also set.
+The right margins of odd pages and left margins of even pages are increased to make room for margin notes in the center of the handout.
 * `[smallfootnotes]` Makes footnotes small (redundant in handout mode).
 * `[bigtitle]` Makes paper/book title big (might want this for book drafts).